JMS Message Listeners

 Trigger new task for every message option:

 The listener connects to the JMS source (queue/topic) and waits for a message.
-Once the message is received, the listener disconnects from the source and triggers the selected task (e.g. graph or jobflow).
+Once the message is received, it stays in the queue, the listener disconnects from the source and responds to the message by triggering the selected task (e.g. graph or jobflow).
 Once the task is finished, the listener reconnects to the source and waits for another message.
-This allows the triggered task to connect to the same source as the listener which, in some use cases, increases performance.
+This way, the triggered task can use JMSReader to connect to the same source as the listener which, in some use cases, increases performance.

 The listener is disconnected from the source for the duration of the triggered task, but for the maximum of the task.jms.callback.timeout value.